pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: object

         Similar to Python, PDF supports the notion *object*, which can come in eight basic types: boolean values, integer and real numbers, strings, names, arrays, dictionaries, streams, and the null object (:ref:`AdobeManual` p.
 51).
 Objects can be made identifyable by assigning a label.
 This label is then called *indirect* object.
-PyMuPDF supports retrieving definitions of indirect objects via their cross reference number via :meth:`Document.xrefObject`.
+PyMuPDF supports retrieving definitions of indirect objects via their cross reference number via :meth:`Document.xref_object`.

 .. data:: stream